jakob-rzeppa/redis-clone-rust/README.md

 ## Features

-- [ ] Connection over tcp, so that https://github.com/jakob-rzeppa/http-server-c can use the database
+- [x] Connection over tcp, so that https://github.com/jakob-rzeppa/http-server-c can use the database
-- [ ] The cache itself
+- [x] The cache itself (GET, SET, INSERT, REMOVE)
-- [ ] Persistent data storage (AOF: logs changes -> logs can be replayed: see https://redis.io/docs/latest/operate/oss_and_stack/management/persistence/)
+- [ ] Persistent data storage (AOF (Append Only File): log changes -> logs can be replayed: see https://redis.io/docs/latest/operate/oss_and_stack/management/persistence/)
 - [ ] (isn't really a feature) application tests

 ## Planning